Why I stopped Using Opera Mini and I don’t regret it

-Way back in 2009, when I had just acquired my first true mobile phone – the Nokia Xpress Music 5130c-2, I was among the happiest people on earth.
+Way back in 2009, when I had just acquired my first “true” mobile phone – the Nokia Xpress Music 5130c-2 – I was among the happiest people on earth.

 The phone also runs on Java and any application that had to be installed had to be a java application.

 Opera mini also did not use a lot of data bundle and this made it a browser favourite for a lot of people.
 Honestly, I can’t think of any other browser around the time that posed any threat to Opera Mini – maybe UC Browser.

-Fast Forward to 2017, where the standard is a smartphone with at least 3G internet access and huge data plans.
+Fast Forward to 2020, where the standard is a smartphone with at least 4G internet access and huge data plans.